arturomorarioja/kea-it-degrees/README.md

 Since the information to display is read from a JSON file, the application must be run in a web server.

 ## Tools
-PHP / JQuery / JavaScript / CSS3 / HTML5
+PHP8 / JQuery / JavaScript / CSS3 / HTML5

 ## Author:
 Arturo Mora-Rioja